IAHispano/Applio-Docs/Beginner-guide/frequent doubts.md

 As mentioned at the end of the text, to use applio locally on your computer you must have good hardware, especially if you want to clone a voice, what software do you need?.
 For Tranining applio requires at least a **Nvidia Series 2000 (RTX) graphics card.**
 !!!

-**keep in mind that if you want to use voices in your computer you can do it without having a super hardware.**
+**Keep in mind that if you want to use voices in your computer you can do it without having a super hardware.**

 ---
 ### How do I install Applio?